elastic/kibana/rfcs/README.md

     trigger an new final comment period, hence extension of the RFC *ttl* by 3 days.
 The *champion* or the *main reviewer* must signal the extension with a comment on the RFC pull request.
-- An RFC may be rejected by the *main reviewer* or any *voluntary reviewer* from Kibana.
 - An RFC may be either *rejected* or *accepted* at the close of its final comment period.
   - RFC is *rejected* if it has at least one rejection on the RFC pull request, either from the *main reviewer* or any Kibana *voluntary reviewer*.
-    - If RFC is *rejected* the RFC pull request is closed.
+If RFC is *rejected* the RFC pull request is closed.
   - For RFC to be *accepted* the pull request must:
     - Be approved by the *main reviewer*.
     - Not have any rejections from any *voluntary reviewers*.